-Generate Classification
+Generate Classification X

 Field: LEN GTH

-Data Type : Decimal
+Data Type Decimal

 Generate: Quantiles from Table

-- Unique Values Uniform Distribution

-Apply to Quantiles from Table
+Apply to Unique Values Uniform Distribution Quantiles from Table Retrieve from Table

 Number of Classes: 1

-Color Sche eme: Grey Ramp
+Color Sche me: Grey Ramp

+Generate Close

 Creating a classification by hand can be tedious.
 Thuban, therefore, provides a means of generating an entire classification at once while still giving the user control over how it appears.
 Clicking Generate Class opens the Generate Classification dialog.
 Under the Generate pull down there are at most three different ways to generate classifications: Unique Values, Uniform Distribution, and Quantiles.
 Some options may not be available if the data type for the field does not support them.
 For instance, Uniform Distribution doesn't make sense for a Text field.